envytools/envytools/hwdocs/pm/pdaemon/mutex.rst

 are:

 MMIO 0x488 / I[0x12200]: TOKEN_ALLOC
-  Read-only, each to this register allocates a free token and gives it as the read result.
+  Read-only, each read to this register allocates a free token and gives it as the read result.
 If there are no free tokens, 0xff is returned.

 MMIO 0x48c / I[0x12300]: TOKEN_FREE
   A write to this register will free a token, ie. return it back to the pool